unyt-org/uix/docs/manual/03 JSX.md

 > [!NOTE]
 > Keep in mind that native DocumentFragments are *not reusable*.
 > This means that after a fragment was appended to another element, it no longer has any content.
-> If you want to directly return a top-level fragment for an entrypoint, you should always
-> return it from a function, not as a single instantiation:
+> If you want to directly return a top-level fragment for an entrypoint, you should always return it from a function, not as a single instantiation:
 > ```tsx
-> export default <>Content</> // Don't do this
+> export default <>Content</>; // Don't do this
-> export default () => <>Content</> // This is correct
+> export default () => <>Content</>; // This is correct
 > ```
-> Alternatively, you can use `uix-fragment` elements
+> Alternatively, you can use the [uix-fragment](#uix-fragments) element.

 ### UIX Fragments

 A `uix-fragment` is a reusable fragment that is part of the actual DOM but is never rendered itself.
-Just the children are visible in the DOM.
-It can be created like this:
+All of it's children are visible in the DOM.
+It can be instantiated like this:

 ```tsx
 <uix-fragment>